AlexanderKosik/kickstart_regex/content/groups.md

 ```
 As you see when `filtered` got printed the filenames now only contain the content of our specified group.

-We can reference groups by index.
-Every opening round bracket will create a new index we can reference back on later.
-The first group starts with index 1.
+Groups get referenced by index.
+Every opening round bracket will create a new index we can reference on later.
+The first group starts with index 1, the next has index 2 and so on.
 If we want to access a group that is not available, we will get an error.

+So in summary, groups allow us to reference sub-matches later on.

 ## Groups: Packing things together

 Another common use-case is to be able to use quantifiers for multiple characters.
 Have a look at these examples.

 ```python